dgolteanu/MSc/Lab book/README.md

 Profiling code added to MLDSP github, uncommented as needed, all profiling results going forward are from this method.

 Attempted deduplication on Nextstrain website data from [2022/01/11](#20220111) on local machine with **Nextstrain clades** containing fewer than 20 samples removed.
 Command used: `cat '/Volumes/NVME-ssd/Gisaid data/Gisaid data 01:11:22/hcov_global_2022-01-09_23-30/Testing/Fastas/cleaned_nextstrain<20.fasta' | seqkit rmdup -P -i -s -o './deduplicated_nextstrain<20.fasta' -D nextstrain_duplicated.txt` the output was `28 duplicated records removed`.
-Re-formated deduplication results of Ontario covid data to remove restricted metadata while making deduplication reproducible, see `../Deduplication/Ontario_covid` and [README.md](../Deduplication/README.md)
+Re-formated deduplication results of Ontario covid data to remove restricted metadata while making deduplication reproducible, see [Deduplication/Ontario_covid](../Deduplication/Ontario_covid) and [README.md](../Deduplication/README.md)

 ### 2023/01/08
 Re-ran MLDSP CLI on cloud with Ontario gisaid dataset **Ontario_gisaid_5** this is a re-run of `Ontario_gisaid_3` thus deduplicated with balanced accuracy score.
 No algorithmic change, just using better figure outputs.

 ### 2023/01/11
-Ran MLDSP CLI e.g:`nohup MLDSP '/home/ubuntu/daniel/daniel_data/Gisaid data 01:11:22/hcov_global_2022-01-09_23-30/Testing/Fastas' '/home/ubuntu/daniel/daniel_data/Gisaid data 01:11:22/hcov_global_2022-01-09_23-30/Testing/nextstrain_metadata.csv' -r 'Nextstrain_clades' &`.
+Ran MLDSP CLI on cloud:`nohup MLDSP '/home/ubuntu/daniel/daniel_data/Gisaid data 01:11:22/hcov_global_2022-01-09_23-30/Testing/Fastas' '/home/ubuntu/daniel/daniel_data/Gisaid data 01:11:22/hcov_global_2022-01-09_23-30/Testing/nextstrain_metadata.csv' -r 'Nextstrain_clades' &`.
 Both runs using non-deduplicated datasets but their respective cleaned data files only containing the set of samples from clades with greater than 20 samples per clade:  `cleaned_gisaid<20.fasta` & `cleaned_nextstrain<20.fasta` giving **Nextstrain_gisaid** & **Nextstrain_clade** datasets

 ### 2023/01/13
-Re-ran MLDSP CLI on cloud with Ontario epochs dataset **Ontario_epochs_unduplicated**
+Re-ran MLDSP CLI on cloud with Ontario epochs dataset: **Ontario_epochs_unduplicated** this is a re-run of `Ontario_epochs_2` thus deduplicated.

 ### 2023/01/15
 Re-ran MLDSP CLI on cloud with Ontario gisaid dataset **Ontario_gisaid_6** this is a re-run of `Ontario_gisaid_4` (non-deduplicated).
 No algorithmic change, just using better figure outputs.